frc-862/PitCartManager/README.md

 - SETTINGS_PASSWORD (string of numbers 0-8 for indexes of settings password. ex.
 "012" str can be length 0 to 9)

 ## Raspberry Pi Buster/Bullseye Setup
-Use the desktop image from [the official raspberry pi site](https://raspberrypi.org/software) and install it.
+Use the Debian 12 (Bookworm) desktop image from [the official raspberry pi site](https://raspberrypi.org/software) and install it.
-<br/>Once desktop is setup, go to terminal and type `sudo raspi-config` and set the following:
+<br/>Once the desktop is configured, go to terminal and type `sudo raspi-config` and set the following:
 - 1 System Options -> Update host name as nessesary
 - 1 System Options -> S5 Boot/Auto Login -> B2 Console Autologin
 - 3 Interface Options -> I2 SSH -> Yes